imhicihu/ISKM2017/README.md

 ### Who do I talk to? ###

-* Repo owner or admin
+* Repo owner or admin:
+     Contact `imhicihu at gmail dot com`
-* Other community or team contact
+* Other community or team
+     This is a closed project.